BrettMayson/HEMTT/README.md

 ## Creating a new addon

-To add an additional addon to your project with all the sketelton files you need, use `hemtt addon [name]`
+To add an additional addon to your project with all the skeleton files you need, use `hemtt addon [name]`

 ## Building